PostHog/posthog.com/contents/blog/10x-engineers-do-user-interviews.md

 Across PostHog’s engineering teams we see the benefits of engineers speaking directly to users: more important problems being solved and better products being shipped.
 But chances are you won’t actually believe me until you’ve done a few interviews yourself and realized what someone wrote on a ticket is completely different from reality.

-So here’s the challenge: **book your first user interview this week next time you’re on your computer**. *Add a reminder on your phone now*
+So here’s the challenge: **book your first user interview this week next time you’re on the computer**. *Add a reminder on your phone now*

 It will take less than 15 minutes to set up.
 How?
 Create a Calendly link and connect it to your Google Meet and Google Calendar.
 Grab a list of 30-50 customer emails and send out the following message via bcc: